geebioso/VDGLM/README.md

 `images\wb_effects`
     * `dicm2nii`: contains code for converting between dicm and nii

-* `onsetfiles`: contains the onsetfiles for HCP and OSUWB datasets

 Most of these are excluded from the git repo to keep the size of the repo maneageable.
 You will need to make stand in directories for some of the output to save. `Results` and `images` and their subdirectories will need to